jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 .. note::  Notice the *Case sensitive* option.
 It is best to leave this box unticked.

 That way your search will return results for *Chicken* and *chicken,* and any other variations of sentence case.

 ::

-However, we don't want just chickens, we want all poultry that are recorded with *poultry mortality* as the syndrome.
+However, we do not want just chickens, we want all poultry that are recorded with *poultry mortality* as the syndrome.
 To select these records, we need to use the *Advanced search* features.

 |moderate| |FA| Selecting records using SQL (Simple Query Language)
 --------------------------------------------------------------------------------